Hey, Shopify Store Owner.

-When I decided I would be doing this for the rest of my life, no matter how much I make.
+When I decided I would be doing this for the rest of my life, no matter how much I made.

-I realized there is a need in the market, and people needed help solving their problems.
+I realized there was a need in the market, and Shopify store owners needed help solving their problems.

 So, it wasn’t about me anymore.
 It became about my customers/ audience.

-And as my skill and services improved, more and more people wanted to work with me.
+As my skills and services improved, more and more store owners wanted to work with me.

 The thing is that there is no stopping this growth if you keep doing a great job and providing an excellent experience.

 This leads me to conclude that the game of business is endless.
-A infinite game.
+It’s an infinite game.

 “In game theory, there are two kinds of games.
 There are finite games, and there are infinite games.
-A finite game is defined as known players, fixed rules, and an agreed-upon objective in baseball.
+In baseball, a finite game is defined as known players, fixed rules, and an agreed-upon objective.

 We all agree on what the rules are.
 And at the end of nine innings, whoever has more runs.
 We declared the winner, and the game was over.

 Right?
 You have winners and losers, right?
 Then there’s an infinite game.
-An infinite game is defined as known and unknown players.
+An endless game is defined as known and unknown players.